Ted Cruz: Corporate America trying to 'punish' anyone who disagrees with Biden agenda

 When asked whether his move was a hint at his presidential ambitions for 2024, Cruz said that his decision is in line with his "intention to stand up for individual liberty, to stand up for free enterprise against woke corporate America, which is trying to undermine our freedoms."

-But when pressed on whether he is seriously considering to run for president in 2024, Cruz replied: "Of course I am."
+But when pressed on whether he is seriously considering running for president in 2024, Cruz replied: "Of course I am."